This is the thirty-sixth in a series of reviews of the best dive resort locations around the world. In this post, the focus is Curacao.

 Superior Producer – 30 meters (100 feet) maximum depth, 49 meter (165 foot) freighter loaded improperly sunk 1977, upright, wheelhouse at 24 meters (80 feet), open cargo holds, rich encrusting life, orange sponges, anemones, big barracuda, grouper, jacks, access from shore or boat, experienced level

 Snake Bay – to 20 meters (68 feet), shore access, many species including Creole wrasses, southern stingrays, jacks, eels, turtles, pods of dolphins, shore access, all levels

 Tugboat at Caracasbaii – 8 meters (25 feet) maximum depth for the wreck, beyond a wall continues down to 30 meters (100 feet), 9 meter (30 foot) tugboat sunk long ago, thoroughly encrusted, huge coral formations, tube sponges, reef fish, damselfish, morays, soldierfish, trumpetfish, snappers, great night dive, beginner level and snorkeling

 Klein Curacao – 24 kilometers (15 miles) southeast of Curacao, variety of dives, eastern side rich in corals, large caverns and ledges on the tips with nurse sharks, good visibility, strong currents possible, turtles year round, which also nest there, schooling wahoo, barracuda and snapper, experienced level

 There are many dozens of hotels and accommodations of every grade from $19 to over $550 per night.
 Many have in-house dive shops.
 Otherwise, there are more than a dozen separate dive businesses most of which operate on the southwest seaside.
-This website is a good source for the available options and can arrange booking: Curacao Hotels, Resorts
+This website is a good source for the available options and can arrange a booking:

 Curacao Things to Do (aside from scuba diving)